Coupled fermion-kink system in Jackiw-Rebbi model: An example: supersymmetric kink model

 To investigate the effect of the fermion on the shape of the soliton, in Figures \ref{fig:phi_wave_functions_positive} and \ref{fig:phi_wave_functions_negative} we show the bosonic field as a function of $x$ for positive and negative energies, respectively.
-As before, the solid curves show the result of the dynamical model and the dotted ones the result for model with prescribed soliton.
-Since the results for positive energy change considerably in low $\phi_0$ region, we show the result for three different values of $\phi_0$ to make it possible to track the transition to the strong coupling limit.
-For each of the graphs we show $\chi$ and its spatial derivative, $\chi'$, to illustrate how the soliton changes from the prescribed one.
-It is important to notice that although the soliton can change drastically in the strong coupling region, the changes are limited to a small region around the origin.
-This result confirms that the back-reaction of the fermion on the soliton and thus the disturbance region are finite, except for the limit $\phi_0\rightarrow 0$, which is also consistent with the discussion in the section \ref{sec:threshold}.
+Since the results for positive energy change considerably in low $\phi_0$ region, we show the result for three distinct values of $\phi_0$ to make it possible to track the transition to the large coupling $\lambda$ limit.
+For each of the graphs we show $\chi$ and its spatial derivative, $\chi'$, to illustrate the way the soliton changes from the background one.
+Interestingly enough, although the slope of the kink of $\lambda \phi^4$ theory is always positive, the interaction with the fermion can be strong enough to invert the sign of the slope at the origin.
+It is important to notice that although the soliton can change drastically in the large $\lambda$ region, the changes are limited to a small region around the origin.
+This result shows that the back-reaction of the fermion on the soliton and thus the disturbance region are finite, except eventually for the limit $\phi_0\rightarrow 0$.

-Using the expression (\ref{eq:soliton_mass}), the classical mass of the soliton for both positive and negative energy bound states of the dynamical model as well as for the model with background soliton is shown in figure \ref{fig:soliton_mass} with solid, dashed and dotted curves, respectively.
-The weak coupling approximation and the concept of the mass of the soliton based on the expression (\ref{eq:soliton_mass}) is not valid at low $\phi_0$ as can be seen in this graph, although for $\phi_0$ greater than $1$ these three curves coincide within the scale shown in the graph.
+Using the expression (\ref{eq:soliton_mass}), the classical mass of the soliton is shown in Fig.\,\ref{fig:soliton_mass} for both positive and negative energy bound states in the dynamical model as well as the background one.
+As can be seen for low $\phi_0$ the mass of the soliton diverges significantly from the one in $\lambda\to0$ limit.
+However, for $\phi_0$ greater than $1$ the three curves coincide within the scale shown in the graph.